Measuring sampling plan utility in post-marketing surveillance of medical products: Interpreting utility in post-marketing surveillance

 Bayes estimates are decisions that minimize expected loss \parencite{Ghosh2006}.
 In PMS, these are SFP-rate estimates that best integrate regulatory goals and testing data.
 The loss is a measure of the quality of estimate $\tnsnRatesEst$: the loss incorporates how estimates will be used, the penalty of overestimation versus underestimation, and the weighted relevance of the true SFP rate being estimated.
 The true SFP rates are unknown; these rates are inferred via $p(\tnsnRates|\dataSetNext)$, the posterior using available data.
 The Bayes estimate minimizes the expected loss under $p(\tnsnRates|\dataSetNext)$:

-where $\Dot{\tnsnRates}$ is a vector with length $(|\tnSet|+|\snSet|)$.
-The Bayes estimate can be found by derivation, by using standard optimization software, or by selecting the member of a set of Markov Chain Monte Carlo (MCMC) draws from $p(\tnsnRates|\dataSetNext)$ that minimizes the average loss across all MCMC draws.
-Bayes estimates for the loss constructions of Section \ref{subsec:defLoss} are described in Appendix \ref{SuppMat:bayesEstimates}.
+where $\Dot{\tnsnRates}$ is a vector with length $|\tnsnSet|$.
+The Bayes estimate can be found by derivation, by using standard optimization software, or by selecting the member of a set of MCMC draws from $p(\tnsnRates|\dataSetNext)$ that minimizes the average loss across all MCMC draws.
+Derived Bayes estimates for the loss constructions of Section \ref{subsec:defLoss} are described in Appendix \ref{SuppMat:bayesEstimates}.

-Bayes estimates allow the calculation of a plan's utility.
-Bayes estimates connect data to decisions; thus, the sampling plans generating these data can be tied to ensuing decisions.